Pepper Companion Plants: Full List of Pairings

 Full List of Pepper Companion Plants

-The following vegetables, flowers, and herbs all work well with both hot and bell pepper varieties.
-They may improve soil quality, discourage bugs and diseases, or otherwise help your pepper plants grow large and tasty.
+The following vegetables, flowers, and herbs all work well with both bell and hot peppers.
+They may improve soil quality, discourage harmful pests and diseases, and otherwise help your pepper plants grow large and tasty.

 Plan how you’ll arrange your peppers and their companions ahead of time.
-Large companion plants need careful spacing to make sure that they won’t eventually choke out your peppers.
+Large companion plants need enough space to make sure that they won’t eventually choke out your peppers.
 Most seed packets come with spacing information, so take both your pepper and the companion’s needs into consideration when planning.
 If you purchase from a greenhouse, ask the staff for size and spacing information.

 Vegetables to Plant with Peppers

-• Beans, Peas, and Other Legumes – Beans and other legumes grow happily alongside peppers and offer shade/wind protection.
+• Beans, Peas, and Other Legumes – Bush beans, pole beans, peas, and other legumes grow happily alongside peppers and offer shade/wind protection.
+They are nitrogen fixers, which can help enhance soil fertility.
 While some suggest that the nitrogen from bean plants can be a problem for peppers, I’ve never had an issue planting the two together.
 The only worry is keeping them spaced properly so that they don’t crowd each other.

-• Beets, Carrots, and Parsnips – These root vegetables can be grown in between pepper rows as ground cover.
+• Beets, Carrots, and Parsnips – These root crops can be grown in between pepper rows as ground cover, helping to retain soil moisture.

 • Corn – While it may seem counterintuitive given its height, corn can actually make a good pepper companion plant.
 The corn’s shade and wind-breaking abilities can keep peppers from drying out, and it may act as an aphid trap crop for your peppers.

-• Cucumbers – Sprawling cucumbers can offer ground cover, with moisture retention and weed prevention.
-Make sure you leave plenty of room or use a trellis.
+• Cucumbers – Sprawling cucumbers can offer ground cover for moisture retention and weed prevention.
+Make sure you leave plenty of room between the two or use a trellis.

-• Lettuce, Spinach, and Chard – Lettuce, spinach, and chard all provide great ground cover for your peppers, retaining moisture and preventing weeds.
-In return, the peppers will shade the cool-weather-loving leafy greens.
+• Lettuce, Spinach, and Chard – Lettuce plants, spinach, and chard all provide great ground cover for your peppers, retaining soil moisture and preventing weeds.
+In return, the peppers shade the cool-weather-loving leafy greens, keeping the soil cool.

-• Okra – This southern favorite makes an excellent pepper companion, since it enjoys similar soil, water, and weather conditions.
+• Okra – This southern favorite makes an excellent pepper companion, since it enjoys similar growing conditions.
 And yes, you can grow it in the north: simply start it indoors about 6 weeks ahead of time.
 A good variety is Clemson Spineless, which is ready to harvest in about 55 days.

-• Onions, Garlic, and Other Alliums – These strong-smelling vegetables all help keep bad bugs at bay.
+• Onions, Garlic, and Other Alliums – Members of the allium family are excellent companions for peppers, since they all help keep harmful pests like aphids and spider mites at bay.

 • Other Pepper Varieties – Some gardeners worry about growing different pepper varieties close together.
-(For example, a few bell peppers, a tabasco, and a jalapeno all in one space.)
-While it’s true that they can cross pollinate, the results are only noticeable when you grow seeds from the previous year’s crop.
+(For example, a few bell pepper plants, a tabasco, and a jalapeno all in one space.)
+While it’s true that they can cross-pollinate, the results are only noticeable when you grow seeds from the previous year’s crop.
 As long as you don’t intend to save the seeds, feel free to grow all your peppers together!
-They benefit from each other’s company.
+They benefit from each other’s company and can improve pepper plant pollination.

 • Radishes – Radishes grow quickly and pair well in between rows of peppers as ground cover.
-If started before your peppers, they can also function as a flea beetle trap crop.
+If started before your peppers, they can also function as a trap crop for flea beetles.

 Flowers to Plant Near Peppers